An overview of social media in Japan

-One of the main reasons Japanese are reluctant to use LinkedIn lies in the fact that even in business occasions, Japanese people tend to use Facebook for networking.
-Interestingly, Japanese do not separate Facebook for their private life and LinkedIn for their professional life as many in the west tend to do.
+Interestingly, one of the main reasons Japanese are reluctant to use LinkedIn lies in the fact that even in business occasions, Japanese people tend to use Facebook for networking.
+Japanese do not separate Facebook for their private lives and LinkedIn for their professional life as many in the west tend to do.

-A second reason for the low number of Japanese users lies in the employment model in Japan.
+The second reason lies in the employment model in Japan.
 LinkedIn is usually seen as a platform for job-hunting or headhunting.
 Although recent years has seen a slight change in attitudes of businesses and employees alike regarding job hopping, people in Japan do not typically change their jobs as frequently as westerners, which also lessens the utility of a platform such as LinkedIn within the Japanese market.

 TikTok is a relatively new SNS and app that was established by a Chinese company in 2016 and arrived in Japan in the same year.
 This video-sharing app enables the user to post a short video, often accompanied by popular songs, and then share it with the world.

 TikTok’s strength lies in its large music library, plethora of filters, and a wide selection of tools available to users when creating and editing their videos.
 TikTok’s tags, such as the challenges tag, are often used to make videos go viral, with other users quickly joining in and posting their own versions.